TheMarco/The-Last-Weather-App/README.md

 Copyright &copy; 2013 by Marco van Hylckama Vlieg.

-A humorous weather app for BlackBerry 10 with social media sharing and BBM connectivity.
-The number 1 weather app for BlackBerry 10.
+A humorous weather app for BlackBerry&reg; 10 with social media sharing and BBM connectivity.
+The number 1 weather app for BlackBerry&reg; 10.
+In it's current form, this code will only run on BlackBerry&reg; 10 because it depends on the WebWorks framework for large parts of it's functionality.

 ## License